 A special guardianship order provides for a child to live with a certain person or certain people.
+Often close relatives, such as Grandparents or Aunts and Uncles.

 Funding your case